 - Set, Ready, Read

-- These are continuing professional education courses – not for academic credit on your TLU transcript.
+- The ed2go.com continuing professional education courses – not for academic credit on your TLU transcript.

-- Courses must be completed prior to internship.
+- The ed2go.com courses must be completed prior to internship.

 - All courses run for six weeks, with a two-week grace period at the end.
 Two lessons are released each week for the six-week duration of the course.
 You do not have to be present when the lesson is released, but you must complete each lesson within two weeks of its release.